jrawbits/AccessR/README.md

 *Installation*

+The AccessR accessibility analysis functions are designed as a tool for the Nonmotorized Toolkit (https://github.com/chander/nmtk).
+To use this code, you'll need a working installation of the Nonmotorized Toolkit first.

+To add these tools to the Nonmotorized Toolkit, the entire set of repository code should be placed in a subfolder of the NMTK_apps folder of the NMTK called "AccessR", and the "AccessR" tool should be added to the list of available tools in local_settings.py (see the NMTK documentation for details).
+The tool will be enabled when the deploy.sh script is run (see below).

 As the name suggests, the tool uses the R Statistical Environment to perform its computations.
 So you'll need to install a recent version of R from one of the CRAN mirrors (see http://cran.r-project.org).